 The Quality System for the certificates described above is approved by SGS Fimko Oy (NB0598) under the Quality Assurance Notification SGS ATEX 5886 (Brazil), SGS ATEX 6908 (India) and SGS ATEX 3862 (Portugal).

 CE marking in: 1998

-Signed for and on behalf of the manufacturer: Rodrigo Fumo Fernandes Engineering Director
+Signed for and on behalf of the manufacturer: Rodrigo Fumo Fernandes Engineering Director certificate can be issued.

 Jaraguá do Sul, April 14th, 2022